diceid/sample-verifier-webapp/README.md

 By default this will start the server on localhost:3000.
 Make sure that this url is mapped to public ip so that DICE Veirifier platform can access this and is able to return the result of verification back to the sample verifier webapp.

+Sample-verifier-webapp/src/vc_services/VC_AuthService.js
+      - Constants.clientRoot -> should point to the URL where sample verifier application is hosted.
+This URL should be accessible from Verifier controller

 One has to go through the following steps for verifying the credentials obtained with DICE issuer platform:
  - After the server has started with npm start, connect to http://localhost:3000 from your browser
  - click on "Veirfy Credentials"